WingsDevelopment/wagmi-extended/README.md

 - **Receipt waiting**: always waits for the transaction receipt before resolving.
 - **Logging control**: disable console logging if you wish.
 - **Query invalidation**: automatically invalidates queries after receipt, either by explicit keys or by predicate.
+Invalidation by predicate is first executed.

 #### Original `writeContractAsync`